dataluscorp/browser/docs/setup/contributing_code.rst

 Fix that one bug
 ~~~~~~~~~~~~~~~~

-If there's one particular bug you'd like to fix about Firefox, Thunderbird, or
+If there's one particular bug you'd like to fix about Datalus, Thunderbird, or
 your other favorite Mozilla application, this can be a great place to
 start.
 There are a number of ways to do this: